stanfeldman/PropertyInjector/README.md

 ### Inject your dependencies

 Just declare your dependency object as a property and add `@Inject` property wrapper.
-The dependency will be automatically resolved and ready to use.
+The dependency will be lazily resolved when the object is used.

 ```swift
 class ViewController: UIViewController {